- raised £33,000.00

 As the result of these difference which many racist claims claim makes them not Burmese, but in fact Bangladeshi, the Rohingya are subjected to living as ‘non- citizens’ in their own homeland.
 In recent time the conflicts have escalated with many children being caught in the middle.

 At Deen Relief, we felt the need to contribute towards helping with food and shelter.
-We raised money in partnership with Human Appeal and Ummah Welfare Trust.
+We raised money and in partnership with The Red Crescent Society of Bangladesh we helped the Refugee camps at the boarders between Bangladesh and Myanmar.